ravsii/elgo/README.md

 Elgo is a relatively small package that provides a matchmaking pool and a simple calculator for ELO-like rating with configurable `K`-factor.

+## Why?

+The main idea is to implement some sort of a basic matchmaking tool for 3rd party apps to use.
+There are plans to release it as a CLI, a Docker container and provide a server API for developers to use it as a package.

 ## How it works?

 ![](./docs/d2/pool.svg)